NYC property market still hot even as private equity exits

-NEW YORK (Reuters) - The private equity and other pooled funds that have made century-old buildings some of the hottest properties in Manhattan have been cashing out at double the rate of a few years ago, but strong buying from other investors has assuaged fears that the market is peaking.
+NEW YORK, July 30 (Reuters) - The private equity and other pooled funds that have made century-old buildings some of the hottest properties in Manhattan have been cashing out at double the rate of a few years ago, but strong buying from other investors has assuaged fears that the market is peaking.

 The institutional investors and real estate investment trusts that are taking private equity’s place indicate a comfort level for older buildings that have been renovated in Midtown South, the district accounting for many of the transactions.

 These buildings are now considered Class A, whereas a decade ago they were not.
-The arrival of Apple Inc (AAPL.O), Facebook Inc (FB.O) and Google Inc (GOOGL.O) over the past decade has made Midtown South, which extends for about 20 blocks south of 34th Street, the mecca for technology, advertising and media companies.
+The arrival of Apple Inc, Facebook Inc and Google Inc over the past decade has made Midtown South, which extends for about 20 blocks south of 34th Street, the mecca for technology, advertising and media companies.

 The rush by funds to acquire and renovate the district’s warehouses and commercial “showroom” buildings is largely over as the better properties along the Fifth Avenue and Park Avenue South corridors have been fixed up and sold.